NLnetLabs/rpki-doc/source/krill/krillmanager/initial-setup.rst

 Run the ``krillmanager init`` command to launch the interactive setup wizard.

-Exiting the wizard
+Exiting the Wizard
 ------------------

 Press ``CTRL-C`` at any time to abort the wizard.
 You can use the ``krillmanager init`` command later to run the wizard again.

-Automatic upgrade
+Automatic Upgrade
 -----------------

 On first launch Krill Manager will automatically upgrade itself to a newer